Jither/Jither.OpenEXR/README.md

 * Probably integration with ImageSharp.

-* Support for deep data.
+* Possibly support for deep data.

 * Optimization